-- Providing a comprehensive, open, transparent and fair consideration of the complaint through: - Sensitive and thorough interviewing of the complainant to establish what has happened and who has been involved. - $\circ\;$ Interviewing any staff, children, young people or any other people relevant to the complaint. - Consideration of records and other relevant information. - Analysing information. - Referring to any relevant School policies and procedures that apply. - Liaising with the complainant and the Complaints Co-ordinator as appropriate to try and identify how the complaint may best be resolved.
+- Providing a comprehensive, open, transparent and fair consideration of the complaint through: - o Sensitive and thorough interviewing of the complainant to establish what has happened and who has been involved. - o Interviewing any staff, children, young people or any other people relevant to the complaint. - o Consideration of records and other relevant information. - o Analysing information. - o Referring to any relevant School policies and procedures that apply. - Liaising with the complainant and the Complaints Co-ordinator as appropriate to try and identify how the complaint may best be resolved.